Octa476/Data_Visualization_in_Python_in-IDE_course/Step_1/README1.md

 Task:
 - use the pandas module to read the .csv file
-- print the DataFrame object to stdout
+- print the DataFrame object created after reading to stdout

-Hint. use the "read_csv" pandas method
+Hint: use the "read_csv" pandas method

 Checker:
 - in order to check your code run the checker1.py script